Lies Are Gonna Get Ya

-Laura Lapedus, the school board consultant that helped them get their start eventually agreed to co-manage them, along with Wayne Baguley and Warren Keach.
-Upon graduation, they toiled on the local club circuit as your typical bar band covering whatever was hot on the charts at the time.
-But when an American band with the same name released an album the group changed its name to Scamp.
-They enjoyed limited success as a b-circuit bar band, but gained experience touring Canada with most notably Burton Cummings.
+After graduating, they toiled on the local club circuit as your typical bar band covering whatever was hot on the charts at the time.
+But when an American band with the same name released an album, the group changed its name to Scamp.
+They enjoyed limited success as a b-circuit bar band, but gained experience touring Canada, most notably with Burton Cummings.
 Miller eventually left the group and was replaced by Tom Davidson behind the drum kit.

 As Scamp, they were also featured on Toronto variety programs and won the CFTR Talent Search.
-In 1980, they spent time with producer Jack Richardson at his Nimbus 9 Studios, but unable to find anyone to distribute the proposed record, the project was scrapped.
+As their exposure grew, Laura Lapedus, the school board consultant that helped them get their start back in school eventually agreed to co-manage them, along with Wayne Baguley and Warren Keach.In 1980, they spent time with producer Jack Richardson at his Nimbus 9 Studios, but unable to find anyone to distribute the proposed record, the project was scrapped.

 Things were looking up, but the band found themselves caught up in a corporate takeover in 1988, when Sony took over CBS.
 Dumped from the roster, the band was dejected and although continuing to tour for another year or so while looking for a new label, they subsequently packed it in, and all the members went on to other groups or outside interests all together.
-The record saw the light of day again in 1994, when it was re-released on CD, complete with the bonus extended mix of "Flippin' To The A Side."
+The record saw the light of day again in 1994, when it was re-released on CD, complete with a bonus extended mix of "Flippin' To The A Side."